 Gumbo is delicious, but let’s be honest: Most gumbo recipes aren’t exactly healthy.
 So we made a plant-based version that’s filled with nutritious vegetables!
 It still has all the flavor of the original, but our substitutions keep it at only two Freestyle points.

 Get the recipe: Slow Cooker Vegan Gumbo

 4. Gardener’s Pie — 2 Freestyle points

 Move over Shepherd’s pie!
 This veggie version is still rich and comforting, but it’s made with protein-packed tofu instead.
 If you make this recipe for a group of meat eaters, we bet they won’t even miss the ground beef.

-This is one of our favorite plant-based Weight Watchers recipes for dinner, and one of the most popular recipes on the site.
+This is one of our favorite vegan Weight Watchers recipes for dinner and one of the most popular recipes on the site.
 It only contains a handful of ingredients, and it’s ready to eat in 30 minutes.
 Since it only has 3 Freestyle points, you can serve it with a side of brown rice if you like.

 Who needs meat when you have quinoa?
 This recipe does have an off-limits ingredient, but it’s easy to skip the cheese and use dairy-free Parmesan instead.
 If you have an extra 5 Freestyle points to spare, you can wrap these “meatballs” up in our Plant-Based Cashew Flat Bread to make sandwiches.

 7. One-Pot Chickpea and Vegetable Soup — 5 Freestyle points

 Soup is a great way to combine a ton of flavor and nutrition, all in an easy-to-clean, one-pot meal.
 The chickpeas in this recipe are essential, as they maintain their texture as they cook.
 That gives them a meaty texture, and they also provide 13 grams of protein to keep you feeling full for hours.